Fact-checked by the SnapMessages editorial team

 Which Automation Apps Do Solopreneurs Use Most in 2025?

-The most-used automation apps for solopreneurs in 2025 center on workflow connectors, CRM tools, and AI writing assistants.
+The most-used tools center on workflow connectors, CRM software, and AI writing assistants.
 Zapier remains the dominant integration layer, connecting over 7,000 apps without any code required.

-For invoicing and payments, FreshBooks and Wave automate recurring invoices, payment reminders, and expense categorization.
-Wave is free for core features, making it a default choice for early-stage solopreneurs.
+For invoicing and payments, FreshBooks automates recurring invoices, payment reminders, and expense categorization.
+Wave handles much of the same work at no cost for core features, making it a default choice for early-stage solopreneurs watching cash flow closely.

 | Tool | Primary Function | Starting Price (Monthly) |